 5. Mental Challenge

 - Lifestyle Medicine Pillar: Positive Social Connection & Avoidance of Risky Substances.
-Although Lifestyle Medicine does not have a Mental Challenge pillar sometimes Dr. Fotuhi emphasizes “Brain Training” through social engagement.
-In lifestyle medicine, we know that social isolation is as damaging as smoking, whereas strong connections foster cognitive resilience.
+Although Lifestyle Medicine does not have a Mental Challenge pillar, sometimes Dr. Fotuhi emphasizes “Brain Training” through social engagement.
+In lifestyle medicine, we know that social isolation is as damaging as smoking, whereas strong connections foster good heath.

 The Bottom Line

-Dr. Fotuhi’s research shows that a 12-week multimodal lifestyle program can actually grow your brain and improve memory.
-By mastering these habits, you aren’t just “aging gracefully”—you are actively building a “brain buffer” against decline.
+Dr. Fotuhi’s research shows that making lifestyle changes and adopting health habits can actually nourish your brain and improve memory.
+By mastering these habits, you aren’t just “aging gracefully”, you are also caring for your brain.

 Are You Ready to Turn the Lifestyle Medicine Pillars into Your New Reality?